flenniken/collections/docs/login-flow.md

                         id_token, access_token, or refresh_token
   -u, --getUserInfo     show the user information (oauth2/userInfo endpoint) given an access token
                         in tmp/tokens.json.
-  -r, --refreshTokens   get a new access and id token but not a refresh token (oauth2/token
+  -r, --refreshTokens   get new access and id tokens (oauth2/token endpoint).
+Uses the
-                        endpoint).
-It uses the refresh token in tmp/tokens.json and overwrites the file with the new tokens.
-Since the refresh token is not in the file, calling refresh again will fail.
+                        refresh token in tmp/tokens.json and overwrites the file.
+Cognito does not return a refresh token unless rotation is enabled; the existing refresh token is kept so you can refresh again.
   -k, --revokeTokens    revoke the refresh token (oauth2/revoke endpoint) in tmp/tokens.json and
                         its related tokens
   -f url filename, --fetchUrl url filename